 It took ~15 minutes to get through the boarding pass queue and another ~15 minutes to get through the security queue.

-In all of our travels, we have never had to queue to scan our boarding passes.
+We have never had to queue to scan our boarding passes in our travels.
 It’s always been a “step up to the plate” process that takes a few seconds.
 In recent years, the longest we have queued to get through security was five minutes.

 After clearing security, we gathered our things and agreed that we were Gatwick North people, not Gatwick South people.

-Note: The advantage that the South terminal has over the North terminal is that the train station is at the South terminal, therefore, no need to take the airport tram from the station to the North terminal.
+Note: The advantage of the South terminal over the North terminal is that the train station is at the South terminal.
+Therefore, no need to take the airport tram from the station to the North terminal.

 Bergen Flesland airport (arrival)

-As mentioned previously, our flight departed on time and we arrived in Bergen a few minutes early.
+As mentioned, our flight departed on time, and we arrived in Bergen a few minutes early.
 We deplaned through the front and back doors of the plane.
-I love it when airlines board through both doors but I hate it when they deplane through both doors.
+I love it when airlines board using both doors, but I hate deplaning this way.

-We usually sit in the exit row which is in the middle of the plane so we end up being last off of the plane when they deplane out of both doors.
+We usually sit in the exit row (middle of the plane), so we are usually the last off the plane when they deplane from both doors.

-Making matters worse, we had to take a bus from the tarmac to immigration which is just annoying.
+Making matters worse, we had to take a bus from the tarmac to immigration, which is one of the most annoying things about European airports.
 It’s probably the worst thing about European airports.

 One thing that surprised us was the mad rush to the duty-free shop at the Bergen airport.
-We knew Norway was an expensive country but people were grabbing wheelie baskets to shop at duty-free.
-How much were they buying at duty-free that they need a wheelie basket?
+We knew Norway was an expensive country, but people were grabbing wheelie baskets to shop at duty-free.
+How much were they buying at duty-free that they needed a wheelie basket?